michelle-lieng/RAG/docs/journal.rst

 * Play around with whisper to ask questions
 * Improve RAG with keywords and cosine similarity
 * Update the readme file
+* Add a way to minimize token length of chat history as the conversation gets longer

 Completed Changes
 =================